grame-cncm/faustdoc/src/tutorials/signal-api.md

-# Using the signal API
+# Opening the signal API

 The signal API opens an *intermediate access inside the Faust compilation chain*.
 In this tutorial, we present it with examples of code.
 Different optimizations will be demonstrated looking at the generated C++ code.